ghga-de/work-package-service/README.md

 - a pre-configured debugger
 - automatic license-header insertion

-Moreover, inside the devcontainer, a convenience commands `dev_install` is available.
+Moreover, inside the devcontainer, a command `dev_install` is available for convenience.
-It installs the service with all development dependencies, installs pre-commit.
+It installs the service with all development dependencies, and it installs pre-commit.

 The installation is performed automatically when you build the devcontainer.
 However, if you update dependencies in the [`./pyproject.toml`](./pyproject.toml) or the